Creating a legacy for our property

 After consultation with many and varied stakeholders the "Sandham 2014 Project" evolved with the overriding objective being “Legacy” – namely to ensure that Sandham Memorial Chapel would be here in perpetuity.

 In order to achieve this we decided that the project would be divided into a number of strands including conservation, enhancement of visitor experience & accessibility, and community engagement.

 Whilst the National Trust contributed a significant sum for the project additional funds were needed.
 It was therefore enormously excting to be awarded a generous grant from the Heritage Lottery Fund.
 We were also very pleased to receive donations from a number of other organisations without whom the realisation of the project would not have been possible.

 With the funding in place, the first phase of the works to the property started in late 2013.
 By the re launch on 4 August 2014 most of the major conservation work had been done, a garden of reflection designed and built and a new visitor exhibtion created.

 Whilst the building works were ongoing, our paintings went out on exhibtion for the first time since 1980.
 Nearing 100,000 visitors saw 16 of the 19 paintings first at Somerset House, then Pallant House gallery in Chichester and finally at Manchester Art gallery.

-Whilst the final phase of the works were completed in early 2015 the community engagement work has conitnued with many projects involving schools through the medium of art, writing, music and dance.
+Whilst the final phase of the works were completed in early 2015 the community engagement work has continued with many projects involving schools through the mediums of art, writing, music and dance.
 We will continue to build on this work into the future.

-You will find more detialed information about each aspect of the project on our website.
+You will find more detailed information about each aspect of the project on our website.